asteriondb/dbTwig/examples/react/javaScript/reactExample/README.md

   3. Working knowledge and familiarity with PL/SQL.
   4. Familiarity with the JSON standard (note: it's so simple, you can probably look at it and figure it out...).
   5. Working knowlege and familiarity with JavaScript, NodeJS and React.
+  6. Familiarity with DbTwig.
+We recommend that you consult the Readme.md for DbTwig.

 ## Objective ##

-The object of this example application is to introduce you to DbTwig & AsterionDB.
+The object of this example application is to give you a realistic introduction to DbTwig & AsterionDB.
 In the process you will learn the following:

   1. Create an AsterionDB Client Application API Access Key
   2. Upload objects into AsterionDB